Greetings to you music lovers, thrill seekers, conversationalists all across the fruited plain.

 She put housing first.

-Now it turns out she did not write a letter to the editor of the newspaper.
+Now, it turns out she did not write a letter to the editor of the newspaper.

-Uh she uh was quoted in a story.
+She was quoted in a story.

-Well, this is July 6th, this happened.
+Well, this is July 6th.

-Last Friday, an infobabe reporter at from the newspaper, the Central Daily Uh Central Daily Central Daily Times, Anne Danahe, or Danny, I'm not sure how she pronounced, she wrote the original article too, called the EIB offices of the EIB building in New York, and wanted to to uh talk to me about this from July 6th to July, whatever it was, 25th.
+She wrote the original article too, called the EIB offices of the EIB building in New York and wanted to talk to me about this from July 6th to July, whatever it was, 25th, 26th, whatever Friday was.

-And I was on the way out, I didn't have chance to uh to speak to her, and I knew it didn't matter, it's the drive-by media anyway, even as local drive-bys.
+I didn't have a chance to speak to her, and I knew it didn't matter.

-So here is the story that ran yesterday in the Central Daily Times or Center Daily Times by Anne Danahe, Limbaugh quotes local woman misrepresents her comments.
+So here is the story that ran yesterday in the Central Daily Times, or Center Daily Times, by Ann Danahey.

-When a mother of two in Pleasant Gap agreed to talk to a reporter about an article on rising costs, she didn't know her comments would end up on the Rush Limbaugh show.
+When a mother of two in Pleasant Gap agreed to talk to a reporter about an article on rising costs, she didn't know her comments would end up on the Rush Limbaugh show or that they would be misrepresented.

 Senator Casey saw the article, read her comments aloud during a July 15th hearing with the Federal Reserve Board Chairman Ben Bernanke.

-From there it made its way on a Limbaugh syndicated radio show.
+From there, it made its way on a Limbaugh syndicated radio show.

-This is what I was originally told, and we were we were at the seat of our pants with this, because the point it didn't matter, you know, how the Casey ended up with this, whether she had written it or whether she was in a newspoorry, and we didn't focus on that.
+Because the point, it didn't matter how Casey ended up with this, whether she had written it or whether she was in a newspaper.

 We focused on what she actually said, which was brought to our attention not by the Center Daily Times, but rather by Senator Casey.